jnaiman/is542_spring2020/README.md

 **Weeks**
  * Week 02
     * A-void notebook

+**Stretch Goals**
+ * include bayesian stuffs as a bonus class

 ### Disclaimer

 My background is in astrophysics (hydro simulations) so there will be an abundance of astronomy examples and space jokes.
+Also my spelling is atrocious.
 You have been warned.